intermine/bluegenes/docs/production-builds.md

 ## Standalone BlueGenes

-If you have a [heroku](https://www.heroku.com/) or [dokku](https://github.com/dokku/dokku) server, you can launch a version of InterMine that's mine-agnostic(ish).
+One of the easiest ways to deploy the prod minified version is to set up [Dokku](http://dokku.viewdocs.io/dokku/) on your intended server.
+You can also use BlueGenes with [heroku](https://www.heroku.com/).

 ### Minified deployment using dokku
-One of the easiest ways to deploy the prod minified version is to set up [Dokku](http://dokku.viewdocs.io/dokku/) on your intended server.
 Once dokku is configured on your remote host, all you need to do to deploy a minified build is add the server as a remote and push to it:

 ```bash
 	git remote add my-awesome-server bluegenes@my-awesome-server.git